Saeed-Hassanpour/APEXRAD-Super-ShuttleItem/README.md

 - **Labels Position** — display labels above or below the shuttle panels
 - **Parent Item(s)** — submit page item values (e.g. P6_COUNTRY) with every AJAX call so :BIND variables in Source Where Clause resolve correctly
 - **RTL support** — layout works correctly in right-to-left pages
+- **Use MERGE Statement** - SAVE uses MERGE INTO the target table: inserts new rows (WHEN NOT MATCHED) then deletes rows no longer in the right panel (DELETE WHERE FK NOT IN collection).

 ---